 6. Tips for Managing Your Executive Assistant Effectively

 Set Clear Goals and Expectations – Define tasks, priorities, and performance benchmarks from the start.
-Providing clear instructions ensures your virtual executive assistant understands their role and delivers results efficiently.
+Clear instructions ensure your assistant understands their role and efficiently delivers results.

 Conclusion